TelemetryDeck/docs/integrations/revenuecat.md

 RevenueCat has a concept of **user attributes**.
 Our goal is to set two new user attributes for our RevenueCat users that will make TelemetryDeck recognize them as the same users it is already managing.

-- `telemetrydeck_app_id`: This attribute should be set to your TelemetryDeck App ID, the same one you pass into the TelemetryDeck SDK for initialization.
+- `$telemetryDeckAppId`: This attribute should be set to your TelemetryDeck App ID, the same one you pass into the TelemetryDeck SDK for initialization.
-- `telemetrydeck_user_id`: This attribute needs to be the **already-hashed user identifier** that TelemetryDeck is using.
+- `$telemetryDeckUserId`: This attribute needs to be the **already-hashed user identifier** that TelemetryDeck is using.

 {% noteinfo "RevenueCat gets the hashed version of the TelemetryDeck User Identifier" %}